Cholecystectomy: Cholecystostomy

 Cholecystostomy is the drainage of the gallbladder via insertion of a small tube through the abdominal wall.
 This is usually done using guidance from imaging scans to find the right place to insert the tube.
 Cholecystostomy can be used for people who need immediate drainage of the gallbladder but have a high risk of complications from surgery under general anaesthesia, such as elderly people and those with co-existing illnesses.
 Draining pus and infected material through the tube reduces inflammation in and around the gallbladder.
 It can be a lifesaving procedure, without requiring that the person undergo emergency surgery.

 The procedure does come with significant risks and complications—in one retrospective study of patients who received percutaneous cholecystostomy for acute cholecystitis, 44% developed choledocholithiasis (one or more stones stuck in the common bile duct), 27% had tube dislodgment, and 23% developed postoperative abscess.

 For some people, drainage with cholecystostomy is enough and they do not need to have the gallbladder removed later.
 For others, percutaneous cholecystostomy allows them to improve enough in the short term that they can get surgery at a later time.
 There is no clear evidence one way or another to indicate that surgical removal after cholecystostomy is best for high-risk surgical patients with acute cholecystitis.

 Frequency of use

 About 600,000 people receive a cholecystectomy in the United States each year.

 In a study of Medicaid-covered and uninsured U.S. hospital stays in 2012, cholecystectomy was the most common operating room procedure.

+Gallstones affect approximately 10-15% of the global adult population, with the incidence rising with age and more commonly affecting women.
+As a result, cholecystectomy is one of the most common abdominal surgeries performed worldwide.